Guide · Synthesized · Not playtested

 • CommunityAcid is the universal substrate.
 Any Acid puddle reacts with anything else: Fire/Elec chain through it, Voodoo turns it into healing candles.
 Build one Acid spell into almost every loadout.

 • ExpectedPortal duplication is on the developer's radar.
-Every Portal-based interaction below works on patch v601, but expect the duplication mechanic to be tuned in the next balance pass — community write-ups uniformly flag it.
+Every Portal-based interaction below works on patch v601, but expect the duplication mechanic to be tuned in the next balance pass.

 The five spell schools — Pyro, Acid, Elec, Voodoo, Cactus